mliou8/mliou8.github.io/_posts/2016-5-9-React-from-a-beginner.md

 );

 ```
-The <Route> element allows you to pass in paths, and then specify components that you required in to be rendered.
-You have to make sure to put the components into single brackets to make sure that they’re extrapolated.
-So here the default “/“ path will render the Main component that was built earlier.
+The Route element allows you to pass in paths, and then specify the components that you required in to be rendered at that path.
+You have to make sure to surround the extrapolated component with brakcets to make sure that they’re extrapolated.
+In this example router file,  the default “/“ path will render the Main component that was built earlier.

 The IndexRoute component here allows you to “chain” off of the Home route, so that SomeOtherComponent is passed in as a child component of Main.
+So both components will be rendered on the landing page.

 To get more specific routes, you can pass in dynamic paths like this one.